tobiasmoe/SimulateKeystrokes/README.md

 This program also uses your cursor when running.

 ## Requirements
 * Webpage that can collect keystrokes.
+Example: https://github.com/tobiasmoe/CollectKeystrokes
 * A way to run the cpp program, (Visual Studio 2019, Visual Studio Code, etc).
 * Windows.